louisethorpe/louisethorpe.github.io/_posts/2023-10-04-shapesound.markdown

 categories: projects
 ---

+This blog post is still a work in progress, hehe.

 # Introduction

 Back in 2022, I finished up my master's degree and completed my dissertation project looking at the relationship between shape and sound.
 This was a side project to larger work being undertaken by Sebastian Löbbers - you can find his research [here](https://sebastianlobbers.com/).